pekkahe/bitmap-compressor/README.md

 Currently BC1, BC2, and BC3 compression formats are implemented.

-The application is developed with Visual Studio 2015 using C# and the .NET Framework 4.6.
+The application is developed with Visual Studio 2022 using C# and .NET Core 9.0.

 ## Usage
 You can use NuGet Package Manager to download the library dependencies when you open the solution in Visual Studio.